 There are several more causes of drippy faucets than you may imagine.
-Here are the focal five reasons:
+Here are the five focal reasons:

 A Damaged Cartridge

-If you have a faucet with two handles, one for cold and the other for ho water, then you have a cartridge-style faucet.
+If you have a faucet with two handles, one for cold and the other for hot water, you have a cartridge-style faucet.
 The cartridge is a valve on each handle that commands the water flow into the faucet spout.
 If your tap is leaking water, this signals loss to the cartridge.

 A usual cause of a leaking faucet is damaged washers.
 Washers rest opposite the valve seat, and friction can cause washers to exhaust.
 This then leads to dripping.
 If a washer is the incorrect size or not fixed right, it can also lead to dripping.

 An O-ring is placed in the basin faucet.
 It is a tiny disc devoted to the stem screw to grip the tap’s handle in place.
 Similar to washers, O-rings can get damaged or loose.
-If one of your faucet’s handles is dripping, this is maybe the cause.
+If one of your faucet’s handles is dripping, this is the cause.

 Deteriorated Valve Seat